wp-plugins/shopify-leaky-paywall-integration/readme.txt

 1. Upload `shopify-paywall.php` to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to Shopify Admin panel and copy the API keys
+3. Go to Shopify Admin panel, copy the API keys and paste them on the plugin settings page.

 == Screenshots ==